Beam-Connectivity/beam-connectivity.github.io/vacancies/2023-05-backend-engineer-l1.md

 These are disciplines that we are already strong in because they're part of our core stack.
 Any experience you have with these would be a bonus, but is by no means a requirement.

+1. Working with AWS serverless stack - Lambda, DynamoDB, API Gateway, etc
-1. Test frameworks to support automated unit, integration, system and security testing of python
+1. Test tools and frameworks to support automated unit, integration, system and security testing of python
 1. Javascript/Typescript - either for frontend development or backend Node.js functions
 1. Building and running Docker containers
 1. Experience with SQL and NoSQL data persistence